Baking Soda And Baking Powder Are Same

 From a professional standpoint, understanding the nuances of baking soda and baking powder is critical for consistent and high-quality results.
 Professional bakers often use a combination of both leavening agents to achieve the desired texture and rise in their baked goods.
 They carefully consider the other ingredients in the recipe and adjust the amount of baking soda and baking powder accordingly.

-For example, in a recipe for chocolate cake, baking soda is often used to enhance the dark color and rich flavor of the cocoa powder.
-The alkaline nature of baking soda reacts with the cocoa powder to intensify its color and flavor.
+As an example, in a recipe for chocolate cake, baking soda is often used to enhance the dark color and rich flavor of the cocoa powder.
+But the alkaline nature of baking soda reacts with the cocoa powder to intensify its color and flavor.
 At the same time, baking powder is used to provide the necessary lift and create a light and airy texture.

 Tips and Expert Advice